 At dusk we had this view over Borjomi from Mineral Water Park

-far to the east of the Bosporus and that would put them firmly in Asia.
+of the Bosporus and that would put them firmly in Asia.

 If you look at a map and draw a line through the Bosporus and then via the Black Sea through Caucasus into the Caspian Sea and then north up in the Urals then it looks like Georgia could be in Europe and Armenia and Azerbaijan could be in Asia.
 If you want to have a look at a map you can try this link

 To finally solve this problem we had a look at CIA World Fact Book

 .
 It is a site with loads of facts on every nation in the world.
 They actually list the three Caucasian nations as being part of the Middle East!
 But when we read more carefully we noticed that they also say that all three of them are in Asia.

 So we guess that the proper thing to say is that Georgia, Armenia and Azerbaijan are located in Asia.
 But to us Georgia feels very European.